nitzanto/AcademEaseDocumentation/README.md

     <li>MySQL Workbench, DBeaver etc.. for viewing the DB in real-time</li>
     <li>Postman, Insomnia etc.. for API Testing</li>
 </ul>
+    <h3><strong>Please make sure you have the most updated ZIP file on Google Drive since there was a small bug with migration and entities</strong></h3>

 <p>To run this project locally, follow these steps:</p>